kulinseth/ml_courses/challenges/Questions.md

 Testing
 Hypothesis tests

-Why do we need hypothesis testing?
-What is P-Value?
-What is the null hypothesis?
-How do we state it?
-Do you know what Type-I/Type-II errors are?
 What is -Test/-Test/ANOVA?
 When to use it?
 How would you test if two populations have the same mean?
 What if you have 3 or 4 populations?
 You applied ANOVA and it says that the means are different.
 How do you identify the populations where the differences are significant?